Support Us Button Widget

 Equus Run, 1280 Moores Mill Rd., Midway

 Sip + stroll on a self-guided tour or savor the flavors with a private catered picnic that’s nestled among the horse farms of Midway.
-Pro tip: Keep an eye out for the friendly vineyard cat, Tuxedo.
+Check out its calendar of events featuring live music, dinner parties, and more.

 • Wine varietals include: Chenin Blanc, Pinotage, Reisling, and Sauvignon Blanc